Inheritance Attorneys in Roseville

 - Your spouse and children survive you: Your spouse receives your half of the marriage’s community property and up to half of your separate property, depending upon whether you have one, two, or more children.
 The remaining separate property is inherited by your children.

-- Your spouse and siblings survive you: Your spouse inherits all community property and one half of your separate property.
+- Your spouse and siblings survive you: Your spouse inherits all community property and one-half of your separate property.
 Your siblings inherit and split the remaining half of your separate property.

-- Your spouse and parents survive you: Your spouse inherits all community property and one half of your separate property.
+- Your spouse and parents survive you: Your spouse inherits all community property and one-half of your separate property.
 Your parents inherit the remaining half of your separate property.

-- A lone relative or set of relatives sharing the same relationship to you: If it’s your spouse, children, parents, grandchildren, siblings, or the like who survives you, they inherit all you own in equal shares.
+- A lone relative or set of relatives sharing the same relationship to you: If it’s your spouse, children, parents, grandchildren, siblings, or the like who survive you, they inherit all you own in equal shares.

-When You May Want to Contest an Inheritance
+When You May Want to

 While you may feel like contesting a loved one’s will can paint you in a bad light, certain circumstances may necessitate the matter.
 Whichever your reason is to contest the inheritance in someone’s will, however, you should be prepared with evidence to argue the matter in court.
 Our inheritance attorneys in Roseville can help you build your case and increase your odds of achieving a favorable outcome.